• 0

 Step 2: Fill your bag and tie it up

-Compress the leaves down tightly and then tie the bin liner up with a double knot.
-I only recommend filling 2/3 of the way, so you have enough liner left to tie.
+Compress the leaves tightly, then tie the bin liner up with a double knot.
+I recommend filling only 2/3 of the way, so you have enough liner left to tie.
 If they have drawstrings, you can fill your bin liner up with leaves!

 tying a bin bag